- Fellowship - University of Cincinnati (2008-2011), Hematology Oncology

 Dr. Beg is board certified in hematology and medical oncology, and he is a member of the American Association for Cancer Research and the American Society of Clinical Oncology.

-His research has been featured in national and international cancer meetings, and he has published articles in many peer-reviewed medical publications.
+His research has been featured in national and international cancer meetings, and he has published articles in many peer-reviewed medical publications including Journal of Clinical Oncology, JAMA Oncology, Clinical Cancer Research and Cancer Cell.
 Dr. Beg is often invited to give lectures on pancreatic cancer treatments and health information technology, and he is a reviewer for multiple oncology journals.

 Dr. Beg has been included in D Magazine's Best Doctors list between 2016 and 2018, and was named a Texas Monthly Super Doctor from 2013 to 2018.